FaiHomjandee/Improved-Random-Forest/README.md

-# Paper have been publish in 2021,
+# Paper has been published in 2021,
 Homjandee, S., & Sinapiromsaran, K. (2021).
 A Random Forest with Minority Condensation and Decision Trees for Class Imbalanced Problems.
 WSEAS TRANSACTIONS ON SYSTEMS AND CONTROL.
 https://doi.org/10.37394/23203.2021.16.46